Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

-UV exposure permanently reduced the material's permeability and unlocked a latent UV-sensing capability, transforming it from a passive substrate into a functional receptive area through which the robot could transduce environmental cues into behavioral outputs.
+UV exposure permanently reduced the material's permeability to photons and unlocked a latent UV-sensing capability, transforming it from a passive substrate into a functional receptive area.
 The robot started in minimal configuration, with embedded contacts representing latent positions of the receptors in PETG with nonexistent sensitivity to UV stimulus.
-The robot's operation represents co-expression of central strategic level and local material-level execution.
-Upon a central decision (suggesting the emergent need of UV receptibility in the future, not focused in this work), the robot casts a cocktail of precursors to the vascular system spanning the entire moth-shaped embodiment, vascular shadow area \SI{175}{\square\centi\meter}, internal vascular volume of approximately \SI{3}{\milli\litre} to prepare the embodiment for UV encounter.
-Internal circulatory fluid reached the entirety of the vascular structure, as seen in the timestamps of dry structure filled with isopropanol (Fig \ref{fig:4}c, Supplementary Movie 2) and when adding blue tracer to the isopropanol (Fig \ref{fig:4}d, Supplementary Movie 2).
-The liquid moves forward first in the leading vein and then to the directly connected distributed permeability area, pump advection assisted by wetting (capillary forces) and diffusion, respectively.
-Our system is resilient to many issues usually found when working with liquid in confined spaces(e.g. bubbles).
+The embodiment consisted of a thorax (vascular shadow area \SI{3.4}{\square\centi\meter}) and two wings (each with vascular shadow area \SI{86}{\square\centi\meter}, approximately 25 times the size of the thorax, highlighting the scalability of the system) with a total internal vascular volume of approximately \SI{3}{\milli\litre}.
+The robot's operation represents the co-expression of the central strategic level and the local material-level execution.
+Upon a central decision (suggesting the emergent need for UV receptivity in the future, not addressed in this work), the robot casts a cocktail of precursors into the vascular system spanning the entire moth-shaped embodiment.
+In line with the open circulatory systems of animals that expose the entire vasculature to the same circulatory fluid with minimal control and exert its effect locally, here, the whole vasculature was primed for UV encounter, but a receptor developed in irradiated areas only.
+Indeed, internal circulatory fluid (here, isopropanol, to demonstrate the compatibility of the same vascular system with multiple liquid carriers) reached the entirety of the vascular structure, as seen in the timestamps of dry structure filled with solvent (Figure \ref{fig:4}c, Supplementary Movie 3), and liquid agitation is shown by adding a blue tracer to the solvent (Figure \ref{fig:4}d, Supplementary Movie 3).
+The circulatory liquid passed from the leading vein directly into the distributed permeability (vascularized) area, assisted by pump advection and wetting (capillary forces).
+Our vascularized system is resilient to many issues, e.g., bubbles, commonly encountered when working with liquids in confined spaces, and uses just a single hydraulic pump with no additional valves or other flow control systems to serve the entire embodiment.